KrauseFx/FxLifeSheet/README.md

 **Assumptions**

-- The user is in random time zones at random times and switches often, therefore the bot can't know about your daily schedule
+- The user is in random time zones at random times and switches often, therefore the bot can't know about your daily schedule.
+This puts a lot of focus on averages, as it doesn't matter if a value was entered at 11pm that day, or 8am the next one, the numbers will even out, as only daily, weekly and monthly averages are considered when rendering graphs.

 This repo contains a simple Telegram bot that has a limited amount of responsibilities.